fzinfz/book/nw/mikrotik.md

     Home Mesh: Enables the CAPsMAN server in the router, and places the local WiFi interfaces under CAPsMAN control.
 Just boot other MikroTik WiFi APs with the reset button pressed.

-not adding self => Wireless -> CAP: CAPsMAN addr add "127.0.0.1" "No supported channel" => reset and run quickset first
+not adding self => Wireless -> CAP: CAPsMAN addr add "127.0.0.1" "No supported channel" => reset with default config and run quickset first

     PTP Bridge AP: transparently interconnect two remote locations together in the same network, set one device to this mode, and the other => PTP Bridge CPE